gusmendez99/compilers/README.md

-# Compilers Lab 2 - 3AC (Three Address Code)
+# Compilers Project 2 - Complete 3AC (Three Address Code)

-Data structure to be used for the Intermediate Code...
+Second project implementing Intermediate Code with 3AC.
+Working with all test files.
+Selected Data Structure was `Quadruple` approach...

 ## Definition
 Intermediate code with three address code will be demonstrated.
 From this it